hs19980912/LLD/C++/Smart Pointers/unique_ptr/readme.md

     - Deleted copy constructor → prevents UniquePtr-to-UniquePtr copying
     - explicit → prevents raw-pointer-to-UniquePtr implicit conversion (but can still cause double delete)
     - Hence, best practice is not to use raw pointers itself and use make_unique.

+- **Note:** use `noexcept` in move ctor and = operator
+    - They are guaranteed not to throw (pointer copy + nulling is safe).
+    - Standard containers (like std::vector) depend on this guarantee to safely and efficiently move elements during reallocation.
+    - Without noexcept, containers may fall back to copying (which is deleted for UniquePtr) → compilation errors or performance penalties.
+        - If we dont use noexcept →
+        - std::vector says: “Move might throw” →
+        - Falls back to copy constructor →
+        - But copy constructor is deleted →
+        - Compilation error or container becomes unusable
+    - further reading:
+        - Containers promise `"Either the operation succeeds, or the container remains unchanged".`
+        - This is the strong exception guarantee.
+If move can throw, containers cannot uphold this guarantee during reallocation.
+So they require: `std::is_nothrow_move_constructible<T>::value == true` for T to be able to use the container.
+        - When you write: `UniquePtr(UniquePtr&&) noexcept;` you are making a strong promise:
+            - ❗ If this function throws at runtime → the program will call std::terminate.
+            - There is no stack unwinding, no catching, no recovery.
+            - STL does not check whether your function actually throws.
+It assumes noexcept == truth and does its working.
+            - If we lie, STL code will silently become unsafe. noexcept is a strict contract.
+        - So the best way(a more idiomatic C++ way) is to use `contional noexcept`.
+        - ``` cpp
+          template<typename T>
+          struct Wrapper {
+              T value;

+              Wrapper(Wrapper&& other) noexcept(std::is_nothrow_move_constructible_v<T>)
+                  : value(std::move(other.value)) {}
+          };
+          ```